Respiratory viruses

 Get vaccinated.
 Vaccines are the safest way to build immunity from a virus.
 Vaccines help the body learn how to defend itself from disease without the dangers of an infection.
 The most important thing you can do to protect yourself from COVID-19, flu, and RSV is to get recommended vaccines and stay up to date.
 Vaccines often tame these viruses to prevent their worst outcomes, like hospitalization and death.

-• Does Lorain County Public Health have the COVID-19 vaccine or flu shot yet?
+• When will Lorain County Public Health (LCPH) begin to offer the flu vaccine?

-• We encourage everyone 6 months and older to get their annual flu shot in November for best protection through the peak of the respiratory virus season.
+• Get your annual flu shot in October or November for the best protection through the peak of the respiratory virus season.

 Practice personal hygiene.
 You can protect others when you choose to cover your coughs and sneezes, wash or sanitize your hands often, and clean surfaces you touch a lot.